TheTaylorLee/PSPortableLight/README.md

 # Deprecated 2022/12/05
 I will no longer be updating PSPortableLight.
 Going forward I will only maintain PSPortable.
+PSPortable has been restructured to provide the option of installing a minimum number of modules or many modules.

 This still works at this time and will likely continue to function for the forseeable future.

 # PSPortableLight